EXCLUSIVE-U.S. blocks more than 1,000 solar shipments over Chinese slave labor concerns

 U.S. is 'rallying' allies against Xinjiang forced labor as ban takes effect

-(Reporting by Nichola Groom; Additional reporting by David Stanway; Editing by Richard Valdmanis, Lisa Shumaker and Lincoln Feast)
+(Reporting by Nichola Groom; Additional reporting by Eduardo Baptista in Beijing and David Stanway in Shanghai; Editing by Richard Valdmanis, Lisa Shumaker, Lincoln Feast and David Evans)

 ((nichola.groom@thomsonreuters.com;))